Content Delivery Networks (CDN): Good or Bad for SEO?

 What is a CDN and does it harm SEO - Especially for Images

-Let’s say you have an article under the URL
+Imagine you have an article with the URL:

 Instead of having the hero image hosted by that URL

 https : // somedomain.com/uperb-image.jpg